sherlock-ohm/box-of-wifi/README.md

 ## Instructions
 1. Print the case which i've provided in the instructions
+2. Remove all the WiFi devices from the enclosure they came in
-2. Put all the USB WiFi devices into the hubs
+3. Put all the USB WiFi devices into the hubs
-3. Insert it all into the case
+4. Insert it all into the case
-4. Put some cable ties around it if you want to hold it in but it's not really needed
+5. Put some cable ties around it if you want to hold it in but it's not really needed

 ## Images
 ### Finished Product